“I see…” Eril replied to the ring on his finger as he moved dexterously through the dark forest, guided only by a small light-stone infused with mana.

 “Master.”
-A man cloaked in black from head to toe quickly bowed before Eril as they came upon the waterfront, where an even larger group was waiting for them.
+A man cloaked in black from head to toe quickly bowed before Eril as they came upon the waterfront where an even larger group was waiting for them.

 Dressed to blend in with the shadows, over two hundred men were waiting for his group.
-Equipped with spears, swords, axes, and bow and arrows, the only ones who did not have any weapons, were the mages.
+Equipped with spears, swords, axes, and bow and arrows, the only ones who did not have any weapons were the mages.

 “Rakkon.
 Is everything set?”
 Eril questioned, staring past the crowd before him and into the fog that was covering the bay.
-It was incredibly thick and impossible to perceive, and he could tell that there was something off about the atmosphere.
+It was incredibly thick and impossible to perceive, but he could tell that there was something off about the atmosphere.

 “A barrier?”
-He queried with intrigue, as Rakkon’s opinions coincided with his own thoughts.
+He queried with intrigue as Rakkon’s opinions coincided with his own thoughts.

 The man was a loyal subject whom he had left in charge of western Malpaars.
 Rakkon’s official title was that of a count, and had been elevated to such a position after the revolution along with Linde, and another of his own men.
 The three of them were gifted with western, southern, and eastern Malpaars, leaving the north to the king, while Inareh acted as his liaison and outreaching arms.